How To Recognize Disorganized Speech, And What To Do About It

 Sometimes, it’s the words themselves that are disorganized.
 The person might make up a new word that’s close enough to a real word for you to guess what they mean.
 Or, they might combine words to make a new word.
 Other times, they might use non-words that have no relation to the languages that others use.

-The Brain and Speech Disorganization
+The Brain and Disorganized Speech

 So, where does the brain fit into all of this?
 As it turns out, the brain might have a lot to do with why people speak this way.
 Most scientists agree that people who talk in disorganized ways also think in disorganized ways.
 What’s more, they’ve found evidence that people who speak this way have brains that are both physically different and function in unusual ways.